 Students that have lost eligibility for financial aid, may submit a written appeal in order to regain financial aid eligibility.
 The SAP appeal will become available in the Forms section of this website once the eligibility reviews are completed.
 The SFS office will make every effort possible to process appeals received by the priority deadline so that we may notify student of the decision before the end of the semesters drop/add period (see Office of the University Registrar Academic Calendar for deadline date).
 However, please be aware that students may not receive a decision before the drop/add period.
 All students are financially responsible for semester charges regardless of financial aid eligibility.

-The priority deadline for submitting a SAP appeal is Wednesday 1/25/17 for spring 2017 consideration.
-The final deadline for submitting a SAP appeal after the drop/add period is Wednesday 2/8/17.
+The priority deadline for submitting a SAP appeals is always posted on the applicable aid year SAP appeal form.
 Appeals received after the final deadline will not be considered.
 Appeals incomplete will be automatically denied.
 All appeals will be considered by a committee and their decision is final.

-Because of the short time period between the end of the spring semester and the start of the summer session(s), appeals for summer will not be considered.
+Because of the short time period between the end of the spring semester and the start of the summer session(s), appeals for summer cannot be considered.